Teacher-Venkatesh/lab-jdbc-update-teamcoach/README.md

 ## Progression 2:

-Create `TeamDAO.java` with below methods,
-`public List<Team> getAllTeams()` - Method used to get all the users from the database `public void updateTeamDetails(String teamName,String coachName)` - Method used to update the team's coach details (coach name)
+Create a dao-class called as `TeamDAO` with below methods, `public List<Team> getAllTeams()` - Method used to get all the users from the database `public void updateTeamDetails(String teamName,String coachName)` - Method used to update the team's coach details (coach name)
 `public static void displayTeams(List<Team> teamList)` - Method used to display the team coach details